itsphily/qualitative_coding_agent/aider spec templates/aider_spec_synthesis.md

 ## Implementation Notes

+- All the functions that are added to the file must be added before the if main == "__main__": block.
+- When adding nodes and edges to the graph make sure they are in the appropriate section (there is one section for the nodes and one for the edges).
+Also make sure to place them in order.
 - Here are mandatory urls you need to consult before starting to code this project:
     - https://langchain-ai.github.io/langgraph/how-tos/
     - https://langchain-ai.github.io/langgraph/concepts/#langgraph-platform